sunset1995/DirectVoxGO/README.md

 ### Your own config files
 Check the comments in [`configs/default.py`](./configs/default.py) for the configuable settings.
-The default values reproduced our main setup reported in our paper.
+The default values reproduce our main setup reported in our paper.
 We use [`mmcv`'s config system](https://mmcv.readthedocs.io/en/latest/understand_mmcv/config.html).
 To create a new config, please inherit `configs/default.py` first and then update the fields you want.
 Below is an example from `configs/blendedmvs/Character.py`: